polyformproject/license-development/template.erb.md

 ## Fair Use

-This license doesn't limit any "fair use" under copyright law.
+This license doesn't limit "fair use" under copyright law.

 ## No Other Rights